dcdpr/did-btc1/chapters/Beacons.md

 #### Construct and Send Beacon Signal

-Constructing and sending a Map Beacon signal operates roughly as follows:
+Constructing and sending a ::Map Beacon:: signal operates roughly as follows:

 * ::Beacon Participants:: submit their updates to the ::Beacon Aggregator::.
 * When the signal conditions are met, the ::Beacon Aggregator:: initiates the construction of the ::Beacon Signal:: and passes to the ::Beacon Participants:: for verification and signing.
 * Once all ::Beacon Participants:: have approved and partially signed the transaction, the final signed transaction is constructed and broadcast on the Bitcoin network.
-* If a ::CAS:: is defined for the ::Beacon::, the ::Beacon Aggregator:: publishes all files to the CAS.
+* If a ::CAS:: is defined for the ::Beacon::, the ::Beacon Aggregator:: publishes all files to the ::CAS::.

 ```mermaid
 sequenceDiagram